 Cheshire Cat Inn — This quaint bed and breakfast in a great location is the perfect place to stay for a romantic weekend away in Santa Barbara.
 They have a wonderful staff, a range of cosy and clean rooms available, and a fantastic breakfast is included in the room rate.
 Click here to see their latest prices

 Airbnb — If you want to have the privacy of your own apartment or are keen to stay with a Santa Barbara local in their home, then Airbnb is an excellent option for you.
-There are numerous properties available in Santa Barbara that can suit any taste or budget.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are numerous properties available in Santa Barbara that can suit any taste or budget such as this lovely private studio.
+Click here to see the best Airbnbs in Santa Barbara!

 Not quite what you’re looking for?
 Click here to browse other hotels in Santa Barbara!

 Going on a Santa Barbara day trip from Los Angeles or as part of a California road trip is one of the best decisions you could make.
 Though there is certainly enough to keep you occupied and give you a taste of the city in one day, you could easily spend two or three days in Santa Barbara and not get bored.